gipplab/Taxonomy-of-Mathematical-Plagiarism/README.md

 ## License

 CC-BY-SA 4.0.
-This defines the license for the whole dataset, which also contains non-copyrighted bibliographic metadata and reference data derived from I4OSC (CC0).
+This defines the license for the whole dataset, which contains non-copyrighted bibliographic metadata and reference data derived from I4OSC (CC0).